Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I think immigrants are caught up in that.

-We're going to leave Washington Journal to take you live to Capitol Hill for the yearly Army -Navy debate on whether the Army or Navy should receive more funding.
+We're going to leave Washington Journal to take you live to Capitol Hill for the yearly Army-Navy debate on whether the Army or Navy should receive more funding with commentary from lawmakers live here on C-SPAN.

-Admiral Mullen, Major General Ahern, Brigadier General Reeves, Dr. Firebaugh, Ms. Culbertson, Mr. Brannon, and Mr. Mody, thank you so much for joining us today.
+Admiral Mullen, Major General Ahern, Brigadier General Reeves, Dr. Firebaugh, Ms. Culbertson, Mr. Brannon, and Mr. Modi, thank you so much for joining us today.

 Friends and family, and especially debaters, please will you give each other a round of applause for coming out to support these students today.